mallen69/Project_Sprint_1/README.md

 Sprint 1 - As a Technology Instructor: I need to understand the basic terminology and structure of data from End of Course Surveys from SurveyMonkey so I can apply statistical analyses in the future.
 I also need to understand the story of where the data came from (potential biases) so I know how it may be relevant to my action or recommendation.

-Project Description: To Determine if the Raw End of Training Course Survey Data from SurveyMonkey can be Exported / Worked with in R for Future Statistical Analysis.
+Project Description: To determine if the raw "End of Training Course Survey" Data from SurveyMonkey can be Exported / Worked with in R for Future Statistical Analysis.
+To understand the potential biases from survey particpants and survey designers.

 Designed Version 1.0 "End of Sprint Survey" in SurveyMonkey.
 Documented potential participant and survey designer biases which may come into play when creating and filling out an End-of-Course Survey.
 Generated mock data by filling out the "End of Sprint Survey" in SurveyMonkey multiple times.
 Analysed End of Sprint Survey data in SurveyMonkey.